 A. Monitor the patient for complications of cardiac tamponade

-B. Administer Ibuprofen as needed for pain.
+B. Administer Ibuprofen as scheduled.

 C. Place the patient in supine position to relieve pain.